 Hiking down from the Pali Lookout requires traveling along the Old Pali Highway below the lookout, cutting through some thick brush, under the freeway, onto Auloa Road, and then connecting onto the Likeke Trail.
 Follow the trail down the hill to the waterfall.
 Just remember that when you’re finished, the hike is all back uphill, if you take this route!

 I prefer to keep this hike simple and start from the Ko’olau Golf Course parking lot.
 Park away from the club house and closer to the mountain side right as you enter the parking lot.

 The first 8 ft section runs down the rocks into a small pool below.
-On occasion you’ll see folks climb up to the second pool.
+On occasion you’ll see folks climb up to the upper pool.
 I can’t recommend it as the rocks are covered with moss and tend to be slippery.

-Likeke Falls is a wonderful discovery worth hiking up to…or down for that matter, depending where you start from.
+Likeke Falls is a wonderful discovery worth hiking up to…or down to for that matter, depending where you start from.

-Start early and don’t hike alone – The Ko’olau Mountain area is dense and can be confusing with multiple trails to navigate.
+Start early and don’t hike alone.
+The Ko’olau Mountain area is dense and can be confusing with multiple trails to navigate.
 Don’t hike alone and let others know where you’re hiking to.

 Stay hydrated – bring sufficient water and snacks.

 Bring hiking shoes – certain parts of the trail tend to be muddy and slippery.
 Also consider keeping a plastic bag with you to put muddy shoes in, once you’re done and you can change into other shoes or flip flops.